 When an exoplanet transits its host star, a variety of follow-up observations are feasible thanks to the special geometry of the orbit.
 Most of the observational knowledge about the atmospheres of these planets was obtained in the last decade with transiting exoplanets.
 While many of the results were made possible thanks to space telescopes such as HST and Spitzer, in the last four years several ground-based instruments have reached the precision to start providing useful inputs to the field.
 We intend to push the ground-based techniques to study physical characteristics of the Hot Jupiter exoplanets.
 This can be reached with transmission spectroscopy techniques (measuring the radius of the exoplanet at different wavelengths while transiting) or with occultation techniques (the measurement of the depth of the secondary eclipse or occultation of the planet provides a direct probe of its day-side emission).

-The current horizon for studies of exoplanets with space missions does not involve new missions until at least the end of 2017, with the launch of CHEOPS, followed by TESS, JWST and in 2024, PLATO.
+The current horizon for studies of exoplanets with space missions involves new missions, beginning with the launch of CHEOPS, followed by TESS, JWST and in 2024, PLATO.
 Thus, there is presently a window of opportunity for ground-based facilities, and we are pursuing observations using mainly TNG, NOT y GTC.